Easy Garlic and Lemon Shrimp

 PIN Easy Garlic and Lemon Shrimp to make it later!

 I grew up in a family where my father loved shrimp and my mother hated them, and it was a sign of how much my mom loved my dad that periodically she would heat up a big pot of oil and make deep-fried shrimp for Dad and the other family members who liked it.
-I was always daddy’s girl, so I loved everything my father ate, including rare steak, Roquefort dressing on salad, onion sandwiches, and shrimp of any kind.
+I was always daddy’s girl so I loved everything my father ate, including shrimp of any kind, rare steak, Roquefort dressing on salad, and even onion sandwiches!

-When you splurge on big shrimp like these (called prawns in many places) there are many good ways to serve them, but I loved this Easy Low-Carb Garlic and Lemon Shrimp that features shrimp cooked quickly with minced fresh garlic and then served with lemon juice and lemon zest added at the very end.
+When you splurge on big shrimp like these (called prawns in many places) there are so many good ways to cook them, but I loved this Easy Garlic and Lemon Shrimp recipe that features shrimp cooked quickly with minced fresh garlic and then served with lemon juice and lemon zest added at the very end.

 The inspiring recipe sauteed the shrimp in 3 tablespoons of melted butter, which no doubt would taste fantastic; use that if you prefer.
 I used one tablespoon of butter along with two tablespoons of olive oil in the version I made; choose the ratio of butter to olive oil that you prefer, but do cook carefully if you use all butter because butter burns more easily than olive oil.